During Covid-19 Endemic

 What to do when you/someone in your household is sick

 Contact us as soon as possible!
 Symptoms of Covid are: cough, fever, or shortness of breath.
-Kids with Covid can also have other symptoms such as sore throat, headache, runny nose, vomiting or diarrhea.
+Kids with COVID-19 can also have other symptoms such as sore throat, headache, runny nose, vomiting or diarrhea.

 Entry into Neuro buildings - updated 9/26/2022